Clakriss/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8. EVERY ADDITION TO TRUE KNOWLEDGE IS AN ADDITION TO HUMAN POWER >  Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.

+9. DIVIDE AND RULE > Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.